Pakhala: Preparation

 The dish is typically prepared with rice that is cooked and allowed to cool.
-Cook normal rice, then cool it.
-Pour water in a bowl and add rice to it.
+Rice is cooked and then cooled, before being added to water in a bowl.
 In a pan, heat a pinch of oil, add mustard seeds, curry leaves, dry red chili and fry well.
 Add this chhunka into the pakhala bowl with sour curd.
 One can add mint leaves and raw salt to enhance the taste.
 To add more zing, one may opt for fish fry or sukhua poda (dry fish fried), saga bhaja, badi chura (a regional food item made up of batter of urad or black gram by drying under sunshine as small nuts and then fried to serve) and much more.
 Cumin seeds are fried, ground into a fine powder and added to curd with coriander leaves and salt.It is sometimes served with a fish fry and spinach.

 Traditional preparation

 Pakhaḷa is slightly fermented rice.
 The rice is cooked, water is added with little bit of old pakhal (something similar to making curd using milk and old curd).
 Pakhaḷa tastes best when served after 8 to 12 hours after preparation; in this case, no old pakhal is required to be added to the rice as fermentation usually happens after 6 hours of keeping rice in water.
 The Pakhala by itself tastes a bit sour, but also paste of green chilli, green Mango and ginger is added to give the Pakhala a little bit hot and sweet flavour.

 Generally burnt potato or alu poda (boiled is also used) and other fried vegetables or fried fish is served with pakhaḷa.
 Various side dishes include dahi baigana, kakharu phula bhaja (fried pumpkin flowers), mashed potatoes (alu bharata), fried fish (macha bhaja), fried prawns (chingudi bhaja), sukhua (dried fish) and saga bhaja (fired leafy vegetables).